kuzzzzz/Landing-page-collections/util/Animated-sign-in-up-form/README.md

 Clone The repo to your local maching
 `git clone https://github.com/kuzzzzz/Lp-collection.git`

-or View the Hosted version [here](https://kuzzzzz.github.io/Lp-collection/util/fullscreen-hamburger-menu/index.html)
+or View the Hosted version [here](https://kuzzzzz.github.io/Lp-collection/util/Animated-sign-in-up-form/index.html)

 ### Issues
-- None so far.
+- Not Available on mobile.